scarlatti/roseingrave/Documentation.md

 Export volunteer JSON data files.

 Requires `"spreadsheetsIndex"` and `"template"`.
-If `--export-known-only` is given, requires `"pieces"` and `"volunteers"` Outputs created data files to `"volunteerDataPath"`, replacing existing files.
+If `--export-known-only` is given, requires `"pieces"` and `"volunteers"`.
+Outputs created data files to `"volunteerDataPath"`, replacing existing files.

 If the spreadsheets don't match `"template"`, there is undefined behavior.
 For